slatedocs/slate/source/includes/_role_categories.md

 }

 ```
-This endpoint list role_categories return it
+This endpoint allows you to list the role categories you have associated with your account.

 ### HTTP Request